 Even old floors can look new with some paint!

 If you’re painting wood, you’ll need to sand first (and maybe even strip), so prepare for a bit of a mess in this case.
 Just make sure to use the right paint for the job, and keep in mind if yours calls for oil-based paint, you may want to wait for warmer days when you can open windows for ventilation.
+I am a huge fan of Rust-Oleum’s Spray Paint-and-Primer-in-One, and use it whenever I can.

 2. Install hardwood floors.
 This is a project best to do in cold weather because wood expands in warm weather and contracts in cold.
 If you install in summer, you are more likely to see your floors pull apart from each other come winter when your planks “shrink,” leaving unsightly gaps.
 Remember to acclimate the wood, leave an expansion gap according to the manufacturer’s instructions, and don’t rack the planks too tight.

 You’ll probably need a quality, non-shrinking wood filler.
 I love the Timbermate fillers, and they come in species-matching colors.
 Be sure to install matching flush-mount heat registers – I consider this a must for aesthetic appeal and resale!
 It may be tricky to get your cuts just right around the heat registers if you don’t have specific tools, so this is where the filler helps.
+For wood-colored caulk, look for caulking products for log homes.
+Good filler and caulk is harder to find for the DIY-er (as opposed to a contractor).
+I have had more luck at lumber stores than home improvement stores.

 Install solid wood (as opposed to engineered, which is plywood with a hardwood wear layer), but remember there are places only engineered hardwood can go, like on concrete slabs.
 You may be able to get away with engineered hardwood depending on your homes’ price range.
 Ask your real estate agent for her opinion.

 - Home gym or theater.
 Either of these is certainly a frivolous addition to your home, but if you have the room and extra cash, it may help you get through winter’s dark days a little easier.
 Deals abound this time of year for media or gym equipment, but keep in mind it’s easy for this project to run away with your wallet.
 You may need to remodel an entire room with new floors, light/fan fixtures, audio/visual equipment… and then you’ll want to furnish it.
-Still, whether you’re watching a movie or burning off some pumpkin pie, both are great it’s-too-cold-to-go-outside activities.
+Still, whether you’re watching a movie or burning off pumpkin pie, both are great it’s-too-cold-to-go-outside activities.

 On a final note, any renovations that require a contractor are best done in winter.
 Not only are contractors more likely to return your call, but they often slash their prices during the off-season.
 Big projects that involve a permit are usually processed faster in the colder months as well.

-Happy winter home-improving!
+Happy winter DIY-ing!